C-Otto/rebalance-lnd/README.md

-  -h, --help            show this help message and exit --lnddir LNDDIR       (default ~/.lnd) lnd directory --grpc GRPC           (default localhost:10009) lnd gRPC endpoint -r RATIO, --ratio RATIO
+  -h, --help            show this help message and exit --lnddir LNDDIR       (default ~/.lnd) lnd directory --grpc GRPC           (default localhost:10009) lnd gRPC endpoint
-                        (default: 50) ratio for channel imbalance between 1 and 50, eg. 45 to only show channels (-l) with less than 45% of the funds on the local (-i) or remote (-o) side

 list candidates:
   Show the unbalanced channels.